FocusCognitive processes associated with sociality

 - Teaching is … transmission (of information)

 SynopsisSocial Cognition is a specialized Cognitivism that focuses on the learning processes associated with sociality and relationship.
 Subfoci include perception, judgment, and memory – insofar as they pertain to social relationships.
-Theories associated with Social Cognition include:
+Theories and constructs associated with Social Cognition include:

 - Interaction Theory (Shaun Gallagher, 2000s) – a theory focused on situated bodily actions to make sense of how one understands others.
 One’s embodied, interactive relations are argued to give rise to, but cannot be reduced to, mental processes.